 Elisha shares her experience of miscarriage during lockdown, and the heartbreak for her and her partner on being separated during such a painful time.
+If you're looking for more information about the impact of coronavirus on your care please have a look at the link at the bottom of this page.

 We don’t realise how strong we are until we go through something as big as that on our own and come out the other end.
 Having a miscarriage is a horrible thing but having a miscarriage during a pandemic is the loneliest thing I could’ve experienced.